We're an affiliate

 5. They help with weaning off

-As the puppies grow to become more independent and active, their mothers play a significant role to wean them off milk and transition them into solid foods.
+As the puppies grow to become more independent and active, their mothers play a significant role in weaning them off milk and transition them into solid foods.

 A canine mother’s role also changes from that of offering support and direction, to that of encouraging self-reliance from the puppy’s side.